 What I found, through my cancer experience, is that — your focus can shift radically very quickly, but the challenge is in keeping that focus when the cares of life threaten to steal it.
-Gradually, the cares of life come in and take over mindshare.
-I am reminder of the Parable of the Sower in the 4th chapter of the book of Mark.
+Gradually, those cares come in and take over mindshare.
+I am reminded of the Parable of the Sower in the 4th chapter of the book of Mark.
 Jesus explains the meaning of the parable to His followers:

 The farmer sows the word.
 Some are like the seeds along the path, where the word is sown.
 As soon as they hear it, Satan comes and takes away the word that was sown in them.